Junior Scholars & Student Programs

 - Academic projects and study that may require travel

-Please send your proposals and/or questions to Keisha Dixon.
+Please send your proposals and/or questions to the Institute by e-mail

 The Gastón Institute provides work-study employment for undergraduate students interested in learning and participating in the work of the Institute.
 Students provide assistance with research tasks, community outreach, database management, special events, and administrative work.
 Currently we are seeking interns to work on the Annual Ask Fundraising, Coordination of Research for the Director, and Database Management.
 This is a great opportunity for recent graduates to build their resumes as well.
 For more information please contact the Mauricio Gastón Institute at 617.287.5790.